Last Updated on: 25th April 2024, 10:54 am

 360 Bus

 Sometimes the same bus number is used but are totally different routes.
 The transportnsw website covers all of NSW, including areas other than Sydney.
 There is a 360 bus in the Coffs Harbour which is not in Sydney, so when doing your search, make sure you select the Bondi to North Clovelly route.
-However it is probably easier to catch the 339, depending on where you are coming from as coming from the City CBD means you will need to get yourself to Bondi Junction before changing for the 360 bus.
+However it is probably easier to catch the 339 depending on where you are coming from.
+If you are coming from the City CBD, you will need to get to Bondi Junction before changing for the 360 bus, so the 339 is much more convenient.
+If you are in Bondi Junction, the 360 Bondi Junction to Clovelly is best.

 Rules